 We all know we should exercise, but what comes next?
-Do you know how much, what to do, and how to get started?
+Do you know how much exercise should be done per week, what to do, and how to get started?
 Here is what you should know so you can get motivated and get moving.

 Exercise Is Medicine

 Why exercise?
 There are so many reasons related to weight control, health, and wellbeing.
 Exercise can help with weight loss, since it burns calories and increases metabolism.
 It is even more closely tied to weight maintenance, or prevention of weight gain or regain, likely because it helps with discipline and motivation.

 Another reason to exercise is for its health effects.
 Lark Diabetes Prevention Program is an example of a health program that promotes exercise.
 The American College of Sports Medicine (ACSM) goes so far as to promote Exercise as Medicine through publicization, research, and education.
 Physical activity at any weight can lead to the following benefits, according to the Physical Activity Guidelines Advisory Committee.

 - Increased insulin sensitivity, lower blood sugar, and reduced risk for diabetes

 - Lower blood pressure and reduced risk for hypertension

 - Reduced risk for stroke, cardiovascular disease, depression, and certain cancers

 - Improved cognition and reduced risk for dementia